Please complete your profile to unlock commenting and other important features.

 Where: 2425, boulevard Gouin Est

-Reason To Visit: This picturesque park in Ahuntsic-Cartierville offers approximately 8.5 km of bike trails winding through stunning landscapes, under colorful bridges, and past scenic viewpoints.
-Along the way, visitors can take breaks for a picnic, explore historic sites or simply take in gorgeous views of the Rivière des Prairies.
+Reason to visit: This picturesque park in Ahuntsic-Cartierville offers approximately 8.5 km of bike trails winding under colourful bridges, and past scenic viewpoints.
+Along the way, you can take breaks for a picnic, explore historic sites or simply take in gorgeous views of Rivière des Prairies.

 Parc-nature du Ruisseau-De Montigny